WishingWell13/WishingWell13/README.md

 ### 🔭 I’m currently working on

 - I'm developing a webiste for [Ujima S&P](https://sites.google.com/view/ujima-sp-lab/home?authuser=0) cataloging resources for social and cultural impacts of computing using HTML, CSS, and Javascript.
-- I'm developing scripts using NLP techniques to analyze trends in how privacy is taught in higher education.
+- I'm also developing scripts using NLP techniques to analyze trends in how privacy is taught in higher education.

 ### 🕰️ I previously was working on